stagedml/pylightnix/docs/Reference.md

 accessing it's [build_context](#pylightnix.build.build_context).

 Typically, we configure stages to match only one realization at once, so the returned list often has only one entry.
-Consider using [build_path](#pylightnix.build.build_path) if this fact is known in advance.
+For this case there is a simplified [build_path](#pylightnix.build.build_path) version of this function.

 Example:
 ```python